High school football: Former Christian Life assistant Johnson takes over head coaching role

 A former City of Kenosha Alderman and Vice-Chairman of the Kenosha's Redevelopment, Johnson actually has a long history with Decker, who is still helping with the varsity program.
 Decker asked Johnson to help build the youth program at Christian Life School about nine years ago, and despite deep loyalty to the Boys and Girls Club, Johnson finally agreed.

-Johnson went on to take over a combined third and fourth grade combined team that had won one game over the previous two seasons and take them to an unprece
+Johnson went on to take over a combined third and fourth grade combined team that had won one game over the previous two seasons and take them to unprecedented success, including a playoff appearance in year one followed by three consecutive perfect seasons - 28 wins in a row to be exact.